opendxl/opendxl-broker/README.md

 ## Overview

 The OpenDXL Broker is a freely available version of a [Data Exchange Layer](http://www.mcafee.com/us/solutions/data-exchange-layer.aspx) (DXL) broker.
+The only currently supported delivery mechanism for the OpenDXL Broker is a Docker image.

 The broker executes in a standalone mode and does not require an external management interface.